allenai/olmocr/README.md

 python -m olmocr.pipeline ./localworkspace --markdown --pdfs olmocr-sample.pdf
 ```
 > You can also visit our Docker repository on [Docker Hub](https://hub.docker.com/r/alleninstituteforai/olmocr).

+### Troubleshooting

+#### Image Processing Issues

+**Supported Image Formats:**
+- ✅ **PDF** - Primary format, fully supported
+- ✅ **PNG** - All variants including RGBA (transparency), 16-bit, grayscale with alpha
+- ✅ **JPEG** - Standard RGB and grayscale formats
+- ✅ **Other formats** - Most PIL-supported formats with automatic preprocessing

+**Common Issues and Solutions:**

+1. **"Image with transparency and a bit depth of 16" Error**
+   - **Fixed!** This error has been resolved with automatic image preprocessing
+   - RGBA and 16-bit images are now automatically converted to compatible formats

+2. **Palette/Indexed Color Images**
+   - **Fixed!** Palette images are automatically converted to RGB format
+   - No manual conversion needed

+3. **Grayscale with Alpha (LA) Images**
+   - **Fixed!** LA images are automatically converted to standard grayscale
+   - Transparency information is preserved where possible

+4. **Performance with Large Images**
+   - Large images are processed efficiently with temporary file cleanup
+   - Compatible images (RGB, L) use fast-path processing without conversion

+5. **Memory Issues**
+   - Image preprocessing uses temporary files that are automatically cleaned up
+   - For very large batches, consider processing in smaller groups

+**If you encounter image processing issues:**
+1. Verify the image can be opened with PIL: `python -c "from PIL import Image; Image.open('your_image.png')"`
+2. Check the image mode: `python -c "from PIL import Image; print(Image.open('your_image.png').mode)"`
+3. Enable debug logging to see preprocessing details: `export PYTHONPATH=. && python -c "import logging; logging.basicConfig(level=logging.DEBUG)"`

 ### Full documentation for the pipeline